sunnyvalechha/Kubernetes-Commands/README.md

 We can only create daemonset through yaml file, there is no seprate command of Imparitive approach to create DS.

-We do not need to mention Replicas count here as daemonset automatically create a copy of pod on every node automatically and delete once the node is remove from cluster.
+We do not need to mention Replicas count here as daemonset automatically create a copy of pod on every node automatically and delete once the node is removed from the cluster.

 Some typical uses of a DaemonSet are: